 To your own bents dispose you: you'll be found, Be you beneath the sky.
 [Aside.]
-I am angling now.
-Though you perceive me not how I give line.
+I am angling now, Though you perceive me not how I give line.
 Go to, go to!
-[Observing POL. and HER.]
 How she holds up the neb, the bill to him!
 And arms her with the boldness of a wife To her allowing husband!
-Gone already!

-[Exeunt POLIXENES, HERMIONE, and Attendants.]
+[Exeunt Polixenes, Hermione and Attendants.]